AP PHOTOS: Graveyard mementos in Jakarta mark virus's toll - NewsBreak

 AP PHOTOS: Graveyard mementos in Jakarta mark virus's toll

-In a graveyard on Jakarta s outskirts, portraits of the dead, bouquets of flowers and other mementos serve as reminders of the deadly coronavirus wave that battered Indonesia over the summer.
+JAKARTA, Indonesia (AP) — In a graveyard on Jakarta’s outskirts, portraits of the dead, bouquets of flowers and other mementos serve as reminders of the deadly coronavirus wave that battered Indonesia over the summer.

 The neat lines of low dirt mounds are quieter now that burials have slowed — a relief for the cemetery’s staff after the flood of fresh graves amid the monthslong surge.